Short history of Japan

 The former lead Japan to booming economy.

-But the latter drove the inflation and depressed economy.
+On the other hand, the latter drove the inflation and depressed economy.

 But, the nation made a heavy expense of war, but nothing gained.

 Additionally in 1923, the Great Kanto Earthquake struck and the capital suffered catastrophic damage.

 During this period, the movement for democratization was active.
-This

-is the foundation of the liberal democracy in Japan today.
+This was the foundation of the liberal democracy in Japan today.

 After the great earthquake, many modern buildings were built in Tokyo, so the city landscape changed new.

 A lot of countries in the world damaged in economy.

 In Japan, many companies went bankrupt and created large-scale unemployment.

 However, the military had a bigger voice in politics.

-They said, "Manchuria (northeastern China) is the lifeline of Japan.".
+They said, "Manchuria (northeastern China) is the lifeline of Japan."

 Although the government had decleared not to begin wars, the military caused a bombing incident of railway in Manchuria on its own, in 1931.

 Next year the military occupied Manchuria, and established a new state "Manchukuo" (puppet state of Japan).

-The League of Nations recommended to pull out the troops from Manchuria, but Japan refused this.
+About this act, the League of Nations recommended to pull out the troops from Manchuria, but Japan refused this.